MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 By using the conditions that you configure for automatic classification in the Azure Information Protection policy, files that this scanner discovers can then be labeled.
 Labels apply classification, and optionally, apply protection or remove protection.

+The conditions use the Office 365 built-in data loss prevention (DLP) sensitivity information types and pattern detection, or Office 365 regex patterns.

 You can run the scanner in discovery mode only, where you use the reports to check what would happen if the files were labeled.
 Or, you can run the scanner to automatically apply the labels.

 ## Prerequisites for the Azure Information Protection scanner